sagaxyz/saga-sdk/x/transferrouter/README.md

 PrepareProposal is called only once per block to the block proposer.
 During this call, the proposer must add the calls in the queue to the block as MsgEthereumTx.
 To do this, it uses the known signer's private key to sign the transactions.
 It will then fill up the block with other transactions that are in the mempool.

-These new transactions just call the execute method of the gateway precompile contract, which doesn't take any arguments, as the precompile contract can read the call queue from the state.
+These new transactions call the gateway precompile contract methods (`execute`, `executeSrcCallback`, or `handleErrorOrTimeout`), which don't take any arguments, as the precompile contract can read the queues from the state.

 ProcessProposal is not implemented, as we don't need to do any validation of the block.